corda/corda/docs/source/key-concepts-djvm.rst

       severity ``ERROR`` will prevent execution.

 The sandbox has a configuration that applies to the execution of a specific runnable.
-This configuration, on a higher level, contains a set of rules, definition providers, emitters and a whitelist.
+This configuration, on a higher level, contains a set of rules, definition providers and emitters.

 .. image:: resources/djvm-overview.png